Oct 20, 2025 Chinenye Ozowara

 • Strengthens long-term relationships that can sustain projects and products beyond launch

 In practice, stakeholder management is ongoing.
 Teams map and prioritize stakeholders, set engagement objectives and tactics, track interactions and commitments, and assess sentiment and relationship health.
-Whether you are delivering infrastructure, running a change initiative, or managing a product, effective stakeholder management helps you turn diverse perspectives into informed decisions and durable support.
+Whether you are delivering infrastructure, running a change initiative, or managing a product, knowing how to effectively manage stakeholders helps you turn diverse perspectives into informed decisions and durable support.

 Why is stakeholder management important?